Original Document: here

 Alright, you know how to build XQ, what weapon to give him, what artifacts to focus in order to maximize his individual contribution to your team.
 But Genshin isn’t a single character game, and XQ’s only as good as his synergy with your main carry/DPS.
 Thankfully, he works well with almost any choice, and below are some extra synergistic choices with explanations and tips, in no particular order.

 Please note that the list below is not exhaustive by any means.
 XQ can work well with almost anyone as DPS, it’s just that the choices below were deemed to have greater synergy or special use cases.

-Keqing is another prime carry to pair with XQ.
+Keqing is a prime carry to pair with XQ.
 Both her normal attack chains and charge attack combo are capable of spawning Hydro Swords, and are rather fast as well so you’ll be able to squeeze out more summons.
 This is a rare case where XQ can use a full Thundersoother set (4TS), due to how electrocharge works (it leaves an electro aura on enemies instead of removing it).
 Explaining it fully is very complex, but I advise you all to read about it… HERE!
-(Link to KeqingMains theorycrafting library)
+(Link to KeqingMains theorycraft library)

 Diluc and other pyro focused carries have added synergy with XQ due to how pyro and hydro elemental gauges interact.
 Whenever a Vaporize reaction is triggered, both elements are supposed to be removed.

 However, what actually happens is that the “strength” of the pyro element is reduced, resulting in weak pyro sources like Diluc’s E and Attacks to not fully remove the hydro aura, letting him trigger multiple vaporizes off the single hydro proc from each Raincutter wave.
 A more detailed explanation of how elemental gauges work can be found in the KeqingMains theorycrafting library.